Djibouti: Administrative divisions

-Djibouti is partitioned into six administrative regions, with Djibouti city representing one of the official regions.
-It is further subdivided into twenty districts.
+Djibouti is sub-divided into six administrative regions, with Djibouti city being one of the official regions.
+It is further subdivided into twenty sub-prefectures.

 Geography

 Location and habitat

 Djibouti is in the Horn of Africa, on the Gulf of Aden and the Bab-el-Mandeb, at the southern entrance to the Red Sea.
 It lies between latitudes 11° and 14°N and longitudes 41° and 44°E, at the northernmost point of the Great Rift Valley.
 It is in Djibouti that the rift between the African Plate and the Somali Plate meets the Arabian Plate, forming a geologic tripoint.
 The tectonic interaction at this tripoint has created the lowest elevation of any place in Africa at Lake Assal, and the second-lowest depression on dry land anywhere on earth (surpassed only by the depression along the border of Jordan and Israel).

 The country's coastline stretches 314 km, with terrain consisting mainly of plateau, plains and highlands.
 Djibouti has a total area of 23200 km2.
 Its borders extend 575 km, 125 km of which are shared with Eritrea, 390 km with Ethiopia, and 60 km with Somaliland.
 Djibouti is the southernmost country on the Arabian Plate.

 Djibouti has eight mountain ranges with peaks of over 1000 m.
 The Mousa Ali range is considered the country's highest mountain range, with the tallest peak on the border with Ethiopia and Eritrea.
 It has an elevation of 2028 m.
 The Grand Bara desert covers parts of southern Djibouti in the Arta, Ali Sabieh and Dikhil regions.
 The majority of it sits at a relatively low elevation, below 1700 ft.

 Extreme geographic points include: to the north, Ras Doumera and the point at which the border with Eritrea enters the Red Sea in the Obock Region; to the east, a section of the Red Sea coast north of Ras Bir; to the south, a location on the border with Ethiopia west of the town of As Ela; and to the west, a location on the frontier with Ethiopia immediately east of the Ethiopian town of Afambo.

-Most of Djibouti is part of the Ethiopian xeric grasslands and shrublands ecoregion.
+Most of Djibouti is part of the Ethiopian xeric grasslands and shrublands.
 The exception is an eastern strip along the Red Sea coast, which is part of the Eritrean coastal desert.